Conditions implying annular chaos: Topological and Dynamical preliminaries

-In any topological space a \emph{continuum} is a compact and connected set.
-An \emph{essential continuum} in $\A$ is a continuum that separates the two ends of $\A$.
-An \emph{essential annular continuum} is an essential continuum of $\A$ whose complement is given by two connected components, each one being a neighborhood of an end of $\A$.
-A \emph{circloid} is an essential annular continuum with the additional property that no proper sub-continua is also an essential annular continuum.
-Given an essential annular continuum $\mathcal{K}$, we denote by $\mathcal{U}^+(\mathcal{K})$ the connected component of its complement that contains $\pi(\R\times{[M, \infty)})$ for some sufficiently large $M>0$.
-Likewise, we denote by $\mathcal{U}^-(\mathcal{K})$ the connected component of its complement that contains $\pi(\R\times{(-\infty, -N]})$ for a sufficiently large $N>0$.
+An essential continuum in $\A$ is then a continuum that separates the two ends of $\A$.
+An \emph{essential annular continuum} is a filled essential continuum of $\A$, that is, an essential continuum whose complement is given by two connected components, each one being a neighborhood of an end of $\A$.
+A \emph{circloid} is an essential annular continuum with the additional property that no proper sub-continuum is also an essential annular continuum.
+These sets always exist in a prescribed annular continuum, due to a standard Zorn argument, and will be fundamental tools for our purposes.
+An \emph{essential co-frontier} is a circloid with empty interior.
+In particular, a co-frontier is the boundary of any of the connected components of its complement.